How to Measure Employee Performance: A Guide for People Leaders

 A simple success rate or +/- of days early or late on projects will show who is good at time management and could use extra guidance.

 Quality of work

 Measuring quality isn't always easy.
 Depending on the role, quantifying or even recognizing quality can be difficult, especially for those without specialized knowledge in that field.

 A school grading system (A+, B-, D, etc.) may be appropriate in some cases.

 In other cases, you may need to get creative in measuring and recording performance quality.

-360-degree performance reviews
+Average scores from 360-degree performance reviews

 Sometimes, qualitative feedback from their coworkers is the best (or only) way to measure an employee's performance.

 The 9-box model is a classic HR tool used in talent management and succession planning.
 The grid assesses individuals on two primary dimensions: performance and potential.

 Usually, the Y-axis represents potential, while the X-axis represents performance.